Amazon Marketplace

 Contra COGS are fees and costs incurred in addition to COGS, such as FBA fees, commissions, and shipping.
 Unlike direct COGS, contra COGS are variable and Amazon-specific.
 They significantly reduce actual margins.

-Open term pageCoupons / VPC
+Open glossary pageCoupons / VPC

 Vendor Powered Coupon - Verkäufer-Gutscheine